ssachnof/CSC466_final_project/README.txt

 for either of the random forest or decision tree classifiers that we created.
 Additionally, this file takes a couple of different command line arguments.

+if you would like to run the cross validation for a given model:
     python3.6 predictor_win_game.py <filepath> <method> <hyperparameter_value> <selected columns>
     filepath: string representing the path to the input datafile(must either be all_games.csv or all_games_half1.csv)
     method: -rf for random forest or -dt for decision tree hyperparameter value:
         if using random forest classifier:
             integer representing the number of trees to create in the ensemble classifier if using decision tree:
-        float represent the information gain threshold selected columns:
+            float represent the information gain threshold
+    selected columns:
-    a list of space delmited string representing the columns to use while building the model(ie. a b c d where a,b,c,d are different columns)
+        a list of space delmited string representing the columns to use while building the model(ie. a b c d where a,b,c,d are different columns) if you would like to run the model selection for either random forest or decision tree(I strongly suggest that you don't due to the significant runtime)
+    python3.6 predictor_win_game.py <filepath> <method> <max_cols>
+    filepath- path to data file
+    method: -rf or -dt for random forest or decision tree respectively
+    max_cols: integer representing the maximum number of columns to use while performing model selection